Learn if you are eligible for benefits.

 Your natural or legally adopted child, stepchild, foster child or any other child for whom you are a legal guardian

-Any grandchild whom you claimed as a dependent on your federal income tax return for the year you first covered him or her, and have continuously covered since
+Any grandchild whom you claimed as a dependent on your federal income tax return for the year you first covered them, and have continuously covered since

 Grandchildren under age 26, unless they otherwise meet the eligibility definition